Hollywood quiet so far on gun control after Connecticut

 "Celebrities weighing in after something like this is perceived by a lot of people as tacky.
 The idea of expecting (their) opinion to somehow make anything better or different is, I think, perceived by a lot of people as self-centred hubris," Thompson said.

-(Additional reporting by Lisa Richwine, Zorianna Kit and Piya Sinha-Roy; Editing by Philip Barbara and Xavier Briand)
+(Additional reporting by Lisa Richwine, Zorianna Kit and Piya Sinha-Roy; Editing by Philip Barbara)